 Note that (in tradition with previous updates, which have included a bit on this subject) Windows support (which implies being able to run a Bugzilla instance on a Windows web server) is still to be completed and integrated!
 We would really appreciate community assistance in fixing the remaining issues for Windows support.
 So far, very few people have been contributing towards the Win32 effort.

-We’d also like to remind all Bugzilla administrators that to assist them in keeping up-to-date with release announcements and security advisories, we provide an ultra-low-volume administrator mailing list ([email protected]).
+We’d also like to remind all Bugzilla administrators that to assist them in keeping up-to-date with release announcements and security advisories, we provide an ultra-low-volume administrator mailing list (a[email protected]).
 We advise all Bugzilla administrators to subscribe so they can keep up with important Bugzilla news.

 The Bugzilla Team is pleased to announce the 2.16.5 and 2.17.7 releases of Bugzilla.

 - The stable (2.16.5) release provides a number of bug fixes, as mentioned above.
 See the check-in manifest at the bottom of this status update for details.